UFC 297: Strickland vs. Du Plessis: Predictions & Analysis

 A few statistical edges stand out.
 Barriault throws significantly more leather — a 1.6 sig. strike per minute gap.
 Barriault is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Curtis has tighter striking defense, making opponents miss more often.

-The Pick: Marc-Andre Barriault over Chris Curtis.
+The Pick: Chris Curtis over Marc-Andre Barriault.
 This is essentially a pick'em.
-The model nudges toward Barriault at 54%, but there's almost nothing separating these two.
+The model nudges toward Curtis at 53%, but there's almost nothing separating these two.
+The market implies 62% for Curtis, but our model sees only 53%.
+That 9-point gap favoring Barriault is worth watching.

 Movsar Evloev vs Arnold Allen